 Those who have been infected with SARS-CoV-2 usually develop some protection from re-infection.
-Here, the STIKO recommends a booster vaccination with one vaccine dose, usually six months after infection.
+Here, the STIKO recommends a booster vaccination with one vaccine dose, usually at least three months after infection.
 However, vaccination is possible as early as four weeks after COVID-19 symptoms have passed: this applies if aggressive virus variants appear against which an earlier SARS-CoV-2 infection no longer offers sufficient protection, for example.

 According to STIKO recommendations, those who have recovered from the illness can receive any approved COVID-19 vaccine.
 The doctor administering the vaccine will issue you with a certificate to confirm that you have been fully vaccinated.